AvaloniaUI/avalonia-docs/docs/reference/controls/itemscontrol.md

     </tr>
     <tr>
       <td><code>ItemsControl.ItemPanel</code></td>
       <td>The container panel to place items in.
-By default, this is a StackPanel.</td>
+By default, this is a StackPanel.
+See [this page](../../concepts/custom-itemspanel.md) to customise the ItemsPanel.</td>
     </tr>
     <tr>
       <td><code>ItemsControl.Styles</code></td>